Sidd2108/Pheonix-Jackets/README.md

 Rest api is used for get and post for products and categories, orders of jackets, users, tokens.
 Vue.js framework is used to create single page application for enhancing flexibility, reusability.
 The project satisfies the Adhere to WordPress Coding Standards.
-Also added Swagger API documentation - ( Just add - /swagger at the end of base url and swagger ui is displayed).
+Also added Swagger API documentation - ( Just add - /swagger at the end of base url and swagger ui documentation is displayed).
 For project to run smoothly -
 1. install vue-cli in djackets_vue folder
 2. run python server in base folder